-Sports.
+The study was not purely observational though as lurking, downloading data from the Internet, and analyzing it from a withdrawn position-although highly important for netnography-cannot be its only element (Costello et al., 2017).
+For each FUT edition, I created a thread informing players that I was entering their community, watching what was happening on the forum, and trying to detect their attitude toward EA Sports.
 And although my presence "disappeared" in a flood of entries, from time to time I interacted with the gamers.
 I created threads whenever I found that some topics were too rarely addressed in discussions.
 My entries usually took the form of a short question or a survey of up to three options (usually created with Google forms; the number of entries created on each forum is given in Table 1).
 I marked the statements from those threads with a code indicating the forum being analyzed and the entry number.
 For example, code FUT18T01 means that the entry was posted on the forum dedicated to FUT 18 and was the first one.
 In the article, whenever I cite statements, I provide the relevant code.

 Content analysis and interactions resulted in another element of the study.
 I expanded the netnography to collect archival data from many web sources.
-The following were analyzed: (1) gamers' YouTube channels with videos about the game (gamers not only stream matches but also comment on all aspects of the game); (2) posts and articles published by journalists or gamers on blogs, gaming portals, and different webpages (e.g. reddit or EA Answers); (3) press articles published on various newspaper websites.
-I reached these sources either through the forum or by using the Google search engine or the search engine built into a given website (e.g. YouTube and some gaming portals).
-I used keywords based on observation of the forum, for example, "Fifa addiction," "FUT addiction," "FUT scripting," "FUT micropayment," "EA Sports gambling," etc. I searched the web regularly, using all keywords once a month starting from January 2018.
-I encountered the same sources many times, however, when I came across new ones, I added them to the growing volume of data.8 When going beyond the EA forums and searching for additional sources, I was interested in "subversive" content only.
-Nevertheless, there is a huge amount of discourse of a different nature, e.g. guides or advice on team-building (written or video) which proves how complex the FUT community is.
-All elements of netnography - observation (content analysis), interviews, surveys, and analysis of online archives - allowed learning about the subversive practices of FUT gamers.
+The following were analyzed: 1) gamers' YouTube channels with videos about the game (gamers not only stream matches but also comment on all aspects of the game); 2) posts and articles published by journalists or gamers on blogs, gaming portals, and different webpages (e.g., reddit or EA Answers); 3) press articles published on various newspaper websites.
+I reached these sources either through the forum or by using the Google search engine or the search engine built into a given website (e.g., YouTube and some gaming portals).
+I used keywords based on observation of the forum, for example, "Fifa addiction", "FUT addiction", "FUT scripting",

+"FUT micropayment", "EA Sports gambling", etc. I searched the web regularly, using all keywords once a month starting from January 2018.
+I encountered the same sources many times, however, when I came across new ones, I added them to the growing volume of data5.
+Going beyond the EA forums was complementary to community research and was guided by searching for other sources on subversiveness.
+Other interesting discourse, like guides, advice, team-building was of little use in the context of the theoretical perspective I adopted but is a good example of how complex the FUT community is.

+Journalistic articles, blogs, gaming portals, as well as YouTube channels, themselves being micro-communities, reflected the forum discussions.
+All elements of netnography-observation (content analysis), interviews, surveys, and analysis of online archives-allowed learning about the subversive practices of FUT gamers.